dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 [The official website contains some good documentation on how to install, configure, and use Angular Material on Angular applications](https://material.angular.io/guide/getting-started).
 However, for newcomers, the information might look a little scattered.
 So, in this article, you are going to focus on what is needed to get up and running with this UI (User Interface) component framework as fast as possible.

-So, the first thing you will need to do is to install some depedencies:
+So, the first thing you will need to do is to install some dependencies:

 ```bash
 # make sure you move the cursor to the frontend directory